Just how healthy are school meals?

 What are the prices for school meals?

-It depends on the school you or your child attends.
-For elementary children, breakfasts costs $1.00 and lunches are $2.75.
-Middle school and high school students pay $1.75 for breakfast and lunches are $3.25.
+It depends on the school your child attends.
+For elementary children, breakfasts costs $1.00 and lunches are $3.00.
+Middle school breakfast is $1.50 and high school breakfast is $1.75.
+Student lunches are $3.25 at both the Middle School and the High School.

 Can students pre-pay for meals?